COGS169/cogs169/pages/syllabus.md

 ### Readings & Reflection Quizzes

 This course will be reading-heavy.
-There will be reading assigned from online resources, primary academic research, review papers, and scientific magazines.
-To help keep you from falling behind, by class time before each class, you will take a short quiz on the day's assigned readings.
-Quizzes will typically have a few multiple choice or True/False questions, along with short-answer questions.
-While reading will be time-consuming, completing your quiz will not be, so long as you've completed and thought critically about the assigned reading.
+There will be reading assigned from the textbook, primary academic research, review papers, and scientific magazines.
+To help keep you from falling behind, by class time before each class, you will take a short quiz on the day's assigned readings and a few questions from material after the last lecture.
+Quizzes will typically have a few multiple choice or True/False questions, along with a couple short-answer questions.
+While reading will be time-consuming, completing your quiz will not be, so long as you've understood the core concepts from lecture and completed and thought critically about the assigned reading.
 Short-answer responses that indicate students completed the readings while thinking critically (even if they contain mistakes/misunderstandings/uncertainties) will receive full credit.
 Reflection quiz completion will be untimed.
-Particularly thoguhtful/insightful responses on short-answer responses will have the possibility to earn extra credit.
+Particularly thoughtful/insightful responses on short-answer responses will have the possibility to earn extra credit.

 Reading Reflection quizzes will be completed on Gradescope and can be submitted up to a week late for half credit.